plumvillage/newsletter/src/2024/en/articles/joost-vriens--my-path-to-wake-up-schools.md

 One morning, while walking to the school, I felt muscle pain in my back.
 Listening to its message, I understood that it was time to step onto another path.
 A voice within said, “You can be of more value within the community of Wake Up Schools.
 There you can give voice to the teacher’s insight and make a bridge to the practice.”

 When I was at the Educators’ retreat in Plum Village in August 2023, I was a panelist during one of the sessions.
 Suddenly the two worlds connected, the monastic energy intertwined with the presence of teachers, in conversation.
 I looked at all those teachers that were looking at us and I saw their potential.
-They were filled to the brim with insights, practices, and questions.
-How to wake up that potential?
+They were filled to the brim with insights, practices, and questions: How to wake up that potential?
 How to light this fire?
 How to connect with all these potential Buddhas?

 ## Going forward